 The dough must be soft and well-rested; wheat dough needs time to relax to stretch thin, gluten-free dough should be rolled thicker and never pulled.

-Drain the cottage cheese very well and season the filling slightly more than usual, since dough and cream mute flavour.
+Drain the cottage cheese very well and season the filling slightly more than usual, since dough and cream mute flavor.

 Spread the filling thinly and evenly, leaving a clear border so the roll seals without tearing.